Rishav1996/CognitoEDA/README.md

    ```

 5. **View the results:**
-   The generated EDA report will be saved as `data/metadata.txt`.
+   - The generated EDA report will be saved as `data/metadata.txt`.
+   - The statistics report will be saved as `data/statistics.txt`.
+   - The HTML insights will be saved as `data/insights.html`.

 ---